 Drawbacks of an Immediate Annuity

-- The purchase of an annuity might require the liquidation of IRAs owned by the nursing home spouse, causing a large tax liability.
+• The purchase of an annuity might require the liquidation of IRAs owned by the institutional spouse, causing a large tax liability.

-- The non-nursing home spouse may be ill herself, meaning that she may need nursing home care soon, in which case the annuity payments would simply go to her nursing home.
+• The healthy spouse at home may soon need nursing home care, in which case the annuity payments would simply go to the nursing home.

-- The savings may be small due to a high income or the short life expectancy of the nursing home spouse.
-The process of liquidating assets and applying for Medicaid might not be worth the considerable trouble.
+• The savings may be small due to the high income or short life expectancy of the institutional spouse.
+Liquidating assets and applying for Medicaid might not be worth the considerable trouble.

-In short, the use of this powerful planning strategy depends on each couple's particular circumstances and should be undertaken only after consultation with a qualified elder law attorney.
+In short, the use of this powerful planning strategy depends on each couple's particular circumstances and should be undertaken only after consultation with a qualified elder law attorney in your area.

 In addition, those who do purchase immediate annuities need to shop around to make sure they are purchasing them from reliable companies paying the best return.

-Finally, couples need to beware of deferred annuities.
-(With a deferred annuity, you would receive your stream of income starting at a certain point in the future.)
+Finally, couples need to be aware of problems with deferred annuities to receive an income stream starting at a certain point in the future.

-Some brokers will attempt to sell deferred annuities for Medicaid planning purposes, but these can cause problems.
-While a deferred annuity can be “annuitized” (meaning it can be turned into an immediate annuity), if the nursing home resident owns the annuity, the income stream will be payable to the nursing home instead of to the healthy spouse.
+Some brokers will attempt to sell deferred annuities for Medicaid planning purposes, but they work differently.
+While a deferred annuity can be turned into an immediate annuity, if the nursing home resident owns the annuity, the income stream will be payable to the nursing home instead of the healthy spouse.
 Often, the annuity will charge a penalty for early withdrawal, so it is difficult to transfer it to the healthy spouse.

 In short, while immediate annuities can be great tools for Medicaid planning, deferred annuities should be avoided by anyone contemplating the need for care in the near future.